 Did you know that many of our stand alone e-book collections have books available to download to your device?
 Check out the link below:

 Location: Second floor of J.L.
-Bedsole Library building.
+Bedsole Commons building.

 Individuals are widely responsible for not only finding the images, used in their published works but also for securing copyright permission to use them.
 Here are some helpful sites with information about copyright.

 - EBSCO E-Book Collection

 University of Mobile's multi-disciplinary collection of electronic books.
 These titles are also accessible through the library's online catalog.

 A collection of over 79,000 ebook titles covering all academic subject areas.
 These titles are also accessible through the library's online catalog.

 - ATLA Historical Monographs Collection: Series I